Updated August 11, 2023

 Below, we have some numbers in different rows.
 Here, we will merge them together in one row.

 Select all cells covered in the box.
 Select Merge Across from a drop-down list of Merge & Center.
 Once we click on it, we will get the complete selected multiple rows merged with numbers entered from row 2 to 6 as below.

 If we need to unmerge the merged cells, then select the Unmerge Cells options from the drop-down, as shown below.

 Once we click on Unmerge Cells, the whole row will come back to the same condition as these were before.

 Merge and Center in Excel – Example #3

 We can directly merge any cell content with multiple cells.
 This is an easy and quick process to perform.
 For that, we have sample data below.

 In the above screenshot, we have some numbers from 1 to 5 in sequence.
 Now Let’s try to merge any of the numbers with one or more than one cell.
-For that first select that range of those cells which we need to merge together as shown below.
+First, select the range of those cells that we need to merge together, as shown below.

-Above we have selected the cell from B2 to D2 in a range.
-Now select Merge Cells from drop-down list of Merge & Center, as shown in below screenshot.
+Above, we have selected the cell from B2 to D2 in a range.
+Now select Merge Cells from the drop-down list of Merge & Center, as shown in the below screenshot.

 Once we click on it, the selected cells will get merged as one single cell.
-And the data present in the first cell will be the only cell data carried in other merged cells as shown in below screenshot.
+And the data present in the first cell will be the only cell data carried in other merged cells, as shown in the below screenshot.

-Let’s see what happens when we merge the cell number B5 and B6 as selected in below screenshot.
+Let’s see what happens when we merge the cell number B5 and B6, as selected in the below screenshot.

-Once we do that, the selected cells will get merged with only one value which is the first or upper value from the range as shown below.
+Once we do that, the selected cells will get merged with only one value: the first or upper value from the range, as shown below.